cvivek98/chinmay-vivek-portfolio/final-project-part-three.md

 Text here!

-## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

-Text here!

 ## References
 > You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
 Use this section to capture any additional special notes or information necessary.
 If you do this, you probably want to include a link from Shorthand to this page.
 Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
 Make sure you have cited external sources correctly.